Export¶

 template¶

-is a special output format that allows you, render the output using Golangs template engine.
-Format template
+template is a special output format that allows you, render the output using Golangs template engine.
+Format template requires either a --template-file or a --template-string flag or the equivalent env vars.

 The secrets are passed as map with the secret path as the key and the actual secrets as values: